 Let’s dive deep into these 15 crucial employee engagement trends & statistics in 2023.

-According to the State of the Global Workplace Report for 2023, the number of employees thriving at work has reached an all-time high.
-According to the survey 85% of the employees are unengaged at work.
+According to the State of the Global Workplace Report, the number of employees thriving at work has reached an all-time high.
+According to the survey, 85% of the employees are unengaged at work.
 Despite advances, only one out of every four workers is engaged, showing there is still opportunity for growth.
 Global organizations have reported higher levels of involvement.
 These employees are often termed as quiet quitters, who are unwilling to go above and beyond at work.

 It has been found that employees are more inclined to stay in their jobs if they feel engaged at work, and a crucial aspect of engagement is having a sense of purpose within the company.
 Regrettably, 22% of employees feel completely detached from their organization’s purpose.